 Some entities are involved with charitable giving but do not qualify for a QCD, including:

-- Private foundations.
-Although these foundations may receive some public funding, they are typically funded privately from one individual or a small group of people.
+Donor-advised funds.
+These are vehicles that are maintained and operated by a qualifying 501(c)(3) sponsoring organization and which manage donations on behalf of charitable organizations.- Private foundations.
+Although they may receive some public funding, these foundations are typically funded privately from one individual or a small group of people.

 - Supporting organizations.
 These entities may support public charities, but they are not IRS-recognized entities themselves.